Respecting priorities versus respecting preferences in school choice: When is there a trade-off?

-An allocation is a mapping $\mu:\:I\rightarrow S\cup\{s_{m+1}\}$ that describes to which schools students are assigned, with the understanding that $\mu(i)=s_{m+1}$ means that student $i$ is not assigned.
+An allocation is a mapping $\mu:\:I\rightarrow S\cup\{s_{m+1}\}$ that describes the school to which students are assigned, with the understanding that $\mu(i)=s_{m+1}$ means that student $i$ is not assigned.
 An allocation is feasible if it does not allocate more students to a school than its capacity, $|\mu^{-1}(s)|\leq q_{s}$ , for every $s \in S$.
-A feasible allocation $\mu$ is \textit{Pareto efficient} if it is not Pareto dominated by any other feasible allocation $\mu'$, that is, if there is no $\mu'$ such that $\mu'(i) \succeq_i \mu(i)$ for all $i\in I$ and $\mu'(i) \succ_i \mu(i)$ for some $i\in I$.
+A feasible allocation $\mu$ is \textit{(Pareto) efficient} if it is not Pareto dominated by any other feasible allocation $\mu'$, that is, if there is no $\mu'$ such that $\mu'(i) \succeq_i \mu(i)$ for all $i\in I$ and $\mu'(i) \succ_i \mu(i)$ for some $i\in I$.
 A feasible allocation is blocked by a pair $(i,s)$ if $i$ prefers $s$ to her assignment $\mu(i)$, and either $s$ has some empty seats under $\mu$, or there is a lower priority student $j$ who is assigned to $s$ under $\mu$, that is, formally, $s\succ_i \mu(i)$, and $|\mu^{-1} (s)| <q_s$ or $iP_sj$ for some $j \in \mu^{-1} (s)$.
-An allocation is said to be \textit{envyfree} or \textit{stable} if it is not blocked by a pair.\footnote{Given our modeling choice for the outside option, this definition implies that an envyfree allocation is also individually rational since students can always block with their outside option.} A direct priority-based mechanism is a function that maps student preferences $\succ$, schools' capacities $q$ and priorities $P$ into a feasible allocation.
+An allocation is said to be \textit{envyfree} or \textit{stable} if it is not blocked by a pair.\footnote{Given our modeling choice for the outside option, this definition implies that an envyfree allocation is also individually rational since students can always block with their outside option.}